Skip to main content

 While that takes care of that, it has made me increasingly apprehensive about posting my Friday Reads each week, bringing me back to the dilemma where what I read is not necessarily what I would endorse.
 In thinking through this, I realized I kept asking myself the following question: Do I have to read every book I share in a Friday Reads before Friday?!
 I don't think that would be possible 😂 As a result, I have closed the chapter on this and will be moving on from sharing books that are very negative for me.

 However, for this review, I will share my thoughts and concerns about Dear Henry, Love Edith, which was the debut novel I picked for The Well-Read Reading Challenge.
-If you don't want to read spoilers, please don't scroll down as it's a little hard to write this review without mentioning some of the things that happened.
+If you don't want to read spoilers, please don't scroll down as it's a little hard to write this review without mentioning some of the things that happens in the book.

 Book Synopsis